Other articles you might like

 It’s simple to host this type of giveaway.
 Using the small-batch pet food as an example again, they could post a cute or funny photo of their favorite pooch and state the giveaway and rules.
 To enter, followers are asked to comment on the post and tag a friend and then a winner is chosen randomly.

-It’s that easy, and these type of contests are a great way to pick up a lot of free followers and advertising along the way.
+It’s that easy, and these types of contests are a great way to pick up a lot of free followers and advertising along the way.

 Have a good social following already?
 Try a Post-Your-Own-Picture giveaway to increase engagement.